Theucalyptus/StageIoT/README.md

 For static devices, LoRa could would be suitable for infrequent status update, while a more capable network could be used for important, real-time data.

+Because the program was at first designed with HTTP/LoRa in mind, for now client needs to poll the platform to receive updates about their surroundings.
+But with Websocket now being implemented, we could change this schema to have the server pushing updates to client instead, potentially allowing for less bandwith wasted and lower latency, at the cost of an increased workload for the server (but all the polling also has a cost server-side so could even reduce the workload ?)

 ## Setup & Usage
 This section contains information on how to setup, deploy and use both the software and the hardware.